chido10/nhs-assessment-k8s/README.md

 ---
 ## Deployment Process

 This section guides you through publishing your local code to GitHub and then deploying the infrastructure.
-Each step includes explanation for newcomers.

 1. **Initialize and Commit Locally**
-   If you have not already, start version control and save your work:

    ```bash
    # Initialize a new Git repository in your project folder
    git init